Q: Will I survive the college admissions process?

 The answers to these questions will help you to frame your college search and find colleges best for YOU.

-Q: Since I can’t visit, are there other ways to get to know the campus?
+Q: If I can’t visit, are there other ways to get to know the campus?

-A: We have great virtual-visit options, ranging from Admitted Student Q&A sessions led by staff and students to Specialty Q&As with coaches, students and faculty.
-And we have a 360-degree virtual tour and lots of videos and photo galleries there, too.
-If you wish to talk with someone else or see other things, just let your regional counselor know!
+A: We have great virtual-visit options and we have a 360-degree virtual tour and lots of videos and photo galleries there, too.
+If you wish to talk with someone else or see other things, just let your admissions counselor know!

 Q: When are admissions and financial aid deadlines?